 1.2 Rules deviating from these Terms and Conditions are only effective if HSM has consented to them expressly in writing or in text form (via email).

 2.1 Offers from HSM are subject to change.
-The contract shall come into force through an order from the purchaser made on the basis of the offer and its written confirmation by HSM to the purchaser (if an express order confirmation is not to be expected according to the type of transaction or the purchaser has waived the need for an order confirmation, including through delivery note or invoice).
-In case of doubt, the content of the order confirmation shall apply.
+The contract shall come into force through an order from the purchaser made on the basis of the offer and its written confirmation by HSM to the purchaser (if an explicit order confirmation is not to be expected due to the type of transaction or the purchaser has waived the need for an order confirmation, then via a delivery note or an invoice).
+In case of doubt, the contents of the order confirmation are applicable.

 2.2 The documents attached to the offer pursuant to Section 2.1, such as images, drawings, weight and dimensional information are non-binding, unless determined otherwise.

-2.3 Any additions, amendments and verbal ancillary agreements require the written form in order to be effective.
+2.3 Any additions, amendments and verbal ancillary agreements require written form to be effective.

 2.4 HSM reserves the right to make changes during the delivery period to the function and form as well as changes to the scope of delivery which in each case result in a technical improvement.